 Our next stop was Vietnam… well, with a stop in Bangkok to get our Vietnamese visas.
 We decided to stay at the Vie again, partly because it was central to everywhere we needed to go and we deserved to be spoiled after Nepal!
 We were also able to spend an evening with Ben since he lived close enough to come into the area.

-We arrived in Ha Noi on a Friday evening.
-We had heard so many bad things about taxis in Vietnam that we had decided to get a pick up from our guesthouse.
-We went to the ATM, which was challenging, got our sims and headed out.
-The taxi was waiting and we had a long, but nice ride to the hotel.
-We got our rooms and went out in the chaos that is Hanoi!
+We arrived in Hanoi on a Friday evening.
+We had heard so many bad things about taxis in Vietnam that we had decided to pre-book a ride from the airport to our guesthouse.
+After clearing immigration we went to the ATM, which was challenging, got our sims and headed out.
+The ride was waiting and we had a long, but nice ride to the hotel.
+We got our rooms and went out into the chaos that is Hanoi!

 It was amazing and we loved it.
-There was a night market down one street, an area by a lake that had roads closed off so people could walk around it.
-There was a dance party hosted by the German Embassy, areas for kids to play, dance and drive little electric cars, stalls selling items, people putting on displays and anything else you could think of!
+There was a big night market and the whole area around Hoan Kiem lake was closed to traffic so people could walk around it.
+There was an electronic dance party hosted by the German Embassy, areas for kids to play and drive little electric cars, stalls selling items, people putting on displays and anything else you could think of!
 It was also packed but so much fun.
 We wandered around then headed back up beer street where people were trying to get us to come into bars.
 It was packed with little tables, stools and a crush of people.

 We spent a couple of days enjoying walking the area of Old Town, drinking coffees, cheap beer and eating amazing food while determining what we wanted to do next.